ronchi/ai_compendium/README.md

 `AI ...is concerned with intelligent behavior in artificats."
 (Nilsson, 1998)`

-You can find other definitions [here](https://www.britannica.com/technology/artificial-intelligence), [here](https://www.hpe.com/us/en/what-is/artificial-intelligence.html), and [here](https://www.ibm.com/topics/artificial-intelligence).
+You can find other attempts at defining AI [here](https://www.britannica.com/technology/artificial-intelligence), [here](https://www.hpe.com/us/en/what-is/artificial-intelligence.html), and [here](https://www.ibm.com/topics/artificial-intelligence).

 A few things to note.
 All of those quotes were from the Twentieth Century.
 AI was first conceived by [Aristotle](https://en.wikipedia.org/wiki/Aristotle).
 Work on neural networks started in the 1950's.
 What you see now is the culmination of decades of work by thousands of people.